 The CEO of Pandora Alexander Lacik he told the with the BBC that abandoning mined diamonds in favor of synthetic diamonds is "the right thing to do".
-And it is not the first in this direction: last June the same CEO announced that the Danish brand will use only recycled gold for its jewelry.
+And it is not the first in this direction: last June the CEO himself announced that the Danish brand will use only recycled gold for its jewelry.

 Good job.
 Which will have consequences.

 I confess that I consider Pandora's a smart move.
 It aims to eliminate a non-crucial element of its business (it is much stronger on non-traditional jewelry) by transforming a possible weakness into a strength.
 Harnessing synthetic diamonds is not only more ethical, it is also much cheaper.
 For them and for customers (albeit less).

-“We can essentially create the same result that nature created, but at a very, very different price,” Lacik is keen to say.
-He's right: the costs are about one third compared to mined diamonds.
+"We can essentially create the same result that nature created, but at a very, very different price," Lacik is keen to say.
+He is right: the costs are about one third compared to mined diamonds.

 The breakthrough on synthetic diamonds can accelerate a process already underway

 Production of mined diamonds declined last year after peaking in 2017.
 The pandemic has had catastrophic effects on the diamond market. causing a drop in production of about 18%.

 Pandora's laboratory synthetic diamonds start at around € 300, and are produced in the UK.
 The company hopes to expand its market beyond engagements and weddings thanks to the lowered price.
 And that's just the beginning: recent searches promise to spread low cost diamonds everywhere and in all sectors (from jewelry to battery)